erik-lidbom/dentiq-distributed-systems/README.md

 4. Repeat the above steps for each component (*Note: you need to do this in separate nodes in your CLI*).

 ## Continious Intergration
-The team implemented a conitinious integration practice to ensure no defect code was pushed to the main branch.
+The team implemented a continious integration practice to ensure no defect code was pushed to the main branch.
 We also made use of postman for end-to-end testing, as well as for stress-testing the system.
 In regards of our broker, HiveMQ, we utilized HiveMQ-swarm to ensure high performance during peak loads of the system, you can read more about it [here](https://docs.hivemq.com/hivemq-swarm/latest/index.html).

 ## Team Members
 *Note: We had assigned roles, such as backend or frontend developer, but as the lifetime of the project moved forward, deviations of said roles occured.*<br>